Live-in care in Northampton

 If your loved one is living with dementia, the last thing they want is to be uprooted and put into a residential care home or nursing home.
 Moving to a strange environment can cause someone who is already anxious and confused to become disorientated and distressed, and having many different staff members providing personal care can seem threatening.
 Elder has carers trained in all aspects of elderly care including dementia care, and because your loved one would be receiving one-to-one care at home, there is far less disruption to your loved one’s life.

 Being able to remain in their own home surrounded by their precious possessions is not only the best option for people who have dementia, but can be beneficial for other conditions too.
-Whatever medical condition your loved one has, whether it is multiple sclerosis, heart disease or Parkinson’s disease, they will benefit from a better quality of life with home care support from Elder’s dedicated and professional carers.
+Whatever medical condition your loved one has, whether it is multiple sclerosis, heart problems or Parkinson’s, they will benefit from a better quality of life with home care support from Elder’s dedicated and professional carers.

 Elder’s carers in Cambridge usually work in a rotation with another carer.
 One carer may live with your loved one for two weeks, for example, and then have two weeks off while another takes over.
 This ensures excellent continuity of care, unlike most residential care options where staff turnover can be quite high.
 The carer will need a set amount of break time and sleeping time in each 24-hour period, but this can be flexible and arranged to suit your loved one’s preferred routine.